mirzaalihussain2/caesar_cipher/README.md

 - If `key` is NOT provided to `/decrypt` route, then ciphertext will be hacked using frequency analysis.
 - A list of possible plaintext solutions will be returned by the API, ordered by best matches first.
 - Frequency analysis is best at hacking ciphers longer than 100 characters.
+- For ciphertexts longer than 2000 characters, analysis is run on the first 2000 characters and then repeated on ciphertexts of increasing length until the full ciphertext is used or we have high confidence decryption was successful.

 #### Example POST request